Ecogenomics/GTDBTk/README.md

 [![version status](https://img.shields.io/pypi/v/gtdbtk.svg)](https://pypi.python.org/pypi/gtdbtk)

-**Note (30/08/2018)** :
+**Note (Sept.
+20, 2018)**:
+- GTDB-Tk v0.1.2 has been released and addresses an issue with species assignments based on the placement of genomes in the reference tree.
+This impacted species assignment when submitting multiple closely related genomes.
+Species assignments reported by ANI were not impacted.
+- We recommend all users update to this version.

+**Note (Aug.
+30, 2018)**:
 - A new version of the data (release 86) is available under [this link](https://data.ace.uq.edu.au/public/gtdbtk/release_86/).
 - This new version is required to run GTDB-Tk v0.1.0+

-**Note (19/04/2018)** :
-- A new version of the data (release 83) is available under [this link](https://data.ace.uq.edu.au/public/gtdbtk/release_83/).
-- This new version is recommended to run GTDB-Tk v0.0.6

 GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes.
 It is computationally efficient and designed to work with recent advances that allow hundreds or thousands of metagenome-assembled genomes (MAGs) to be obtained directly from environmental samples.
 It can also be applied to isolate and single-cell genomes.
 The GTDB-Tk is open source and released under the GNU General Public License (Version 3).

 GTDB-Tk is **under active development and validation**.
-Please independently confirm the GTDB-Tk predictions by manually inspecting the tree and bringing any discrepencies to our attention.
-Notifications about GTDB-Tk releases will be available through the ACE Twitter account (https://twitter.com/ace_uq).
+Please independently confirm the GTDB-Tk predictions by manually inspecting the tree and bring any discrepencies to our attention.
+Notifications about GTDB-Tk releases will be available through the GTDB Twitter account (https://twitter.com/ace_gtdb).

 ## Hardware requirements
 - ~90Gb of memory to run
-- ~70Gb of storage (for v0.0.6) / 25Gb of storage (for v0.1.0+)
+- ~25Gb of storage
 - ~1 hour per 1,000 genomes when using 64 CPUs

 ## Installation